selwynpolit/d9book/book/queries.md

 ### Query the creation date (among other things) using entityQuery

 Note.
 The created (and changed) field uses a unix timestamp.
-This is an int 11 field in the db with a value like 1525302749 If you add a Drupal date field, its data looks like 2019-05-15T21:32:00 (varchar 20)
+This is an `int` 11 field in the db with a value like `1525302749` If you add a Drupal `datefield`, its data looks like `2019-05-15T21:32:00` (varchar 20)

 If you want to query a date field in a content type, you will have to fiddle around with the setTimezone stuff that is commented out below.
-The date field referenced below (field_date) is a standard Drupal date field.
+The date field referenced below (`field_date`) is a standard Drupal date field.

 More at <https://blog.werk21.de/en/2018/02/05/date-range-fields-and-entity-query-update> and <https://drupal.stackexchange.com/questions/198324/how-to-do-a-date-range-entityquery-with-a-date-only-field-in-drupal-8>